ietf-wg-asdf/SDF/sdf.md

     version (-00) of this document; version (-05) was designated as an *implementation draft*, labeled SDF 1.1, at the IETF110 meeting of the ASDF WG (2021-03-11).
-    The present version (-08) adds URIs as alternative measurement unit names, is editorially more self-contained, and uses updated xml2rfc conventions for its plain-text rendering.
+    The present version (-09) adds a URN namespace for registered measurement unit names.

 --- note_Contributing